fdanismaz/go-executor/README.md

 }
 ```
 The `NewParallel` function creates takes the two following parameters:
 - `concurrencyLimit`: limits the number of tasks to be executed at the same time.
+If you have 100
+  tasks to be executed and if you want max.
+3 tasks to be executed at the same time, in that
+  case the 4th task will not be started unless one of the first three task is completed.
 - `continueOnError`: give `false` to stop the executor when a task fails.
 Give `true` otherwise.